THE FARM–TO–TABLE STORY

 As a professional economist, Croteau recognized an opportunity to focus on adding value to the hidden gems of fieldstone.
 He started the studio to transform sustainably-grown and freshly-harvested rocks from working farms into treasured heirlooms that can be brought indoors and used in the home for the fist time.
 Not only does this endeavor share geology that has never been seen before, but it helps support working farms, in turn preserving open space and protecting the stonewalls that are so iconic to our region.

-Approximately 6″ in diameter and 1 pound in weight.
+Approximately 16″ in diameter and 9 pounds.
 For scale, please consult the photo with a ruler shown next to the stone.

 Variations in color tone should be expected.
 Fieldstones, being natural, also have minor, non-structural fissures, pocks, scratches, chips, and other superficial flaws that we affectionately call beauty marks.